pabennett/chiptools/docs/examples.rst

 Project (XML) File
 ~~~~~~~~~~~~~~~~~~

-The Project configuration can also be captured as an XML file.
+The Project configuration can also be captured as an XML file, which provides
+an alternative method of maintaining the project configuration.

 The example project file **max_hold.xml** provides the same configuration as
 **max_hold_project.py**: